breakfastco/embed-pdf-gravityforms/readme.txt

 == Changelog ==

+= 1.0.2 =
+* [Fixed] Save the PDF URL with the entry when the form is submitted.
+* [Changed] Changes the tested up to version to 6.3.0.

 = 1.0.1 =
 * [Fixed] Corrects stable tag to 1.0.1.
 The previous version had an incorrect stable tag version of 3.1.1.